Valavanca/compositional-system-for-hyperparameter-tuning/manuscript.md

 examples.
 Each of this evaluation can require a lot of time, energy or other resources.
 That is why the main comparison criteria for approach in solving the multi-objective problem is reducing the count of experiments.
-Moving further is a question: What does it mean, solving a multi-obj problem?
+Moving further is a question:

--   Single-point, that is Pareto optimal solution

--   Multi-point solutions that all is Pareto optimal

 In this work under solving a multi-objective problem, we intend to find a set of none-dominated points that cover a wide range of objectives